Young Professionals Workshop

 Chairs: Yuxuan Cosmi Lin (TAMU), Xu Zhang (CMU)

-Description: This half-day workshop in the morning of Sunday June 22 is part of the event series to celebrate the invention of the field effect transistor one hundred years ago (in 1925), co-organized by the FET100 committee and the Young Professional Committee at IEEE EDS.
-This workshop will provide a unique platform for young professionals to showcase their exciting research in emerging microelectronic devices and engage professionals from different career stages to discuss about the opportunities and challenges in their career.
+Description: This half-day workshop on Sunday, June 22, 2025 is part of the event series to celebrate the invention of the field effect transistor one hundred years ago (in 1925), co-organized by the FET100 committee and the Young Professional Committee at IEEE EDS.
+This workshop will provide a unique platform for young professionals to showcase their exciting research in emerging microelectronic devices and engage professionals from different career stages to discuss the opportunities and challenges in their career.

 Date: June 22, 2025